How Guud expert Uwe struggled with heavy PMS

 “As a midwife, we are much more accessible and easier to talk to when women have questions about their cycle or menstrual complaints,” said Uwe.
 “Sharing my experience with endometriosis and living according to my cycle allows me to use my own experience to inform and help other women.
 For example, I can help you understand what you need in which phase of your cycle to reduce certain menstrual complaints.”

 Uwe is now here to help!
-Get in touch.
+Get in touch with Uwe or one of our other experts.
 Ask questions.
 Navigating pregnancy, post-partum and life after having a baby is hard and we’re here to help!
+And did you already tried our product finder?
+It's an easy way to have a closer look at your symptoms, and find out what works for you.